fiolj/sparta/doc/web/Section_commands.rst

   A simulation is run using the :ref:`command-run`.

+.. _commands-category:

 ***************************
 Commands listed by category
 ***************************

 This section lists many SPARTA commands, grouped by category.
-The :ref:`next section <individual-commands>` lists all commands alphabetically.
+The :ref:`next section <commands-individual>` lists all commands alphabetically.

 Initialization:
    :ref:`dimension <command-dimension>`, :ref:`package <command-package>`,